top of page

 The Tabernacle/mishkan model in Timna Park

-The Tabernacle or mishkan in Timna Park is located between the lake and Solomon’s pillars, and is a measurement-accurate model of the Tabernacle that accompanied the Israelites through their 40-year journey in the wilderness, based on the relevant chapters in the Book of Exodus.
+The Tabernacle or mishkan in Timna Park is located between the lake and Solomon’s pillars, and is a measurement-accurate model of the Tabernacle that accompanied the Israelites in their 40-year journey in the wilderness based on the relevant chapters in the Book of Exodus.

 "In and Around Jerusalem for Everyone - The Best Walks, Hikes and Outdoor Pools"

 Admission:: The sanctuary is operated as part of Timna Park, but its construction and educational program were developed by the Temple Institute based on biblical and rabbinic descriptions of the mishkan.
-Regular tours are conducted throughout the day.
-Guides trained in biblical and Temple studies conduct the tours.
+Regular tours are conducted throughout the day by guides trained in biblical and Temple studies.

 Public transport: Enter “Timna Park into Moovit.
 The closest bus stop is a 3-km/37-minute walk.

-Notice that the courtyard is enclosed by linen curtains stretched between wooden posts set in bases.
-The entrance is on the east side.
-Within the courtyard are the altar for burnt offerings and between the altar and the tent a copper basin.
-This was where the priests would wash their hands and feet before performing the service.
+Note that the courtyard is enclosed by linen curtains stretched between wooden posts set in bases.
+The entrance to the courtyard is from the east.
+Within it are the altar for burnt offerings and between the altar and the Tent of Meeting a copper basin.
+This was where the priests washed their hands and feet before performing the service.

 On the west end of the courtyard is the Tent of Meeting or ohel mo’ed.
 It is covered with layered fabrics, namely an inner embroidered linen curtain, a goat-hair covering, and outer protective layers such as ram skins.
 Inside the tent are two chambers.
-The Holy Place contains the Menorah, a seven-branched lampstand placed on the south side, the Table for the Showbread with twelve loaves representing the tribes of Israel, and the Altar of Incense.
-The Holy of Holies is behind a veil and contains the Ark of the Covenant and two cherubim above the cover or kaporet.
-Its use was restricted to the High Priest on Yom Kippur.
+The Holy Place contains the Menorah, which is a seven-branched lampstand placed on the south side, the Table for the Showbread with twelve loaves representing the tribes of Israel, and the Altar of Incense.
+The Holy of Holies is behind a veil and contains the Ark of the Covenant, and two cherubim above its cover or kaporet.
+Entrance to the Holy of Holies was restricted to the High Priest on Yom Kippur.

-What is the significance of this sanctuary in Timna Park?
+What is the significance of this sanctuary being in Timna Park?

-There are a number of reasons why it is appropriate that this sanctuary reconstruction be located here, besides the fact that the Park has lots of tourists.
+There are a number of reasons why it is appropriate that this model of the Tabernacle be located here, other than the fact that lots of tourists visit the park.

 See also our webpage on Timna Park - click here